premiscale/premiscale/README.md

 # PremiScale

-PremiScale brings autoscaling to on-premise infrastructure, with a particular focus on integrating with the [Kubernetes autoscaler](https://github.com/kubernetes/autoscaler).
+PremiScale is a controller that brings autoscaling to on-premise infrastructure, with a particular focus on integrating with the [Kubernetes autoscaler](https://github.com/kubernetes/autoscaler).

 <!-- [[[cog
 import subprocess